ADD CONDITION

 Pediatric Use

-It is important to note that there is a choking hazard associated with small parts for children under 4 years of age.
+It is important to note that the lozenge presents a choking hazard due to small parts for children under 4 years of age.
 Therefore, children should always be seated and supervised while consuming the lozenge to minimize the risk of choking.

 Geriatric Use